 discovery chain, a list of healthy, Connect-capable endpoints may be fetched

-The rest of the nodes in the chain include configurations that should be translated into the nearest equivalent for things like HTTP routing, connection timeouts, connection pool settings, rate limits, etc. See the full discovery chain documentation and relevant config entry documentation for details of supported configuration parameters.
+The remaining nodes in the chain include configurations that should be translated into the nearest equivalent for features, such as HTTP routing, connection timeouts, connection pool settings, rate limits, etc. See the full discovery chain documentation and relevant config entry documentation for details about supported configuration parameters.

 Proxies can decide whether to perform just-in-time queries to the API when a new connection needs to be routed, or to use blocking queries to load the current set of endpoints for a service and keep that list updated.
 The SDK and built-in proxy currently use just-in-time resolution however many existing proxies are likely to find it easier to integrate by pulling the set of endpoints and maintaining it in local memory using blocking queries.

-Upstreams can be defined with Prepared Query target types.
-These upstreams should use Consul's prepared query API.
-It's worth noting that the PreparedQuery API does not support blocking, so proxies choosing to populate endpoints in memory will need to poll the endpoint at a suitable and ideally configurable frequency.
+PreparedQuery API does not support blocking, so proxies choosing to populate endpoints in memory will need to poll the endpoint at a suitable and, ideally, configurable frequency.

-Consul does not start or manage sidecar proxies processes.
-Proxies running on a physical host or VM are designed to be started and run by process supervisor systems such as init, systemd, supervisord, etc. Or, if deployed within a cluster scheduler (Kubernetes, Nomad) running as a sidecar container in the same namespace.
+Consul does not start or manage sidecar proxy processes.
+Proxies running on a physical host or VM are designed to be started and run by process supervisor systems, such as init, systemd, supervisord, etc. If deployed within a cluster scheduler (Kubernetes, Nomad), proxies should run as a sidecar container in the same namespace.

 CONSUL_HTTP_ADDR environment variables to

-environment variable contains a Consul ACL that has the necessary permissions
+environment variable contains a Consul ACL token that has the necessary permissions

-to read configuration for that service.
-If you use our Go
+to read configurations for that service.
+If you use the Go

-The ID of the proxy service comes from the user.
+The proxy service ID comes from the user.
 See

-consul connect envoy as an example.
-You may start it with the
+consul connect envoy for an example.
+You can use the

--proxy-id flag and pass the ID of the proxy service you have already registered with the local agent.
+-proxy-id flag to specify the ID of the proxy service you have already registered with the local agent.

 <service>.
 If exactly one service associated with the proxy is returned, the ID will be used to start the proxy.
-Your controller only needs
+Your controller only needs to accept

--proxy-id as an argument; the Consul CLI will handle resolving the
+-proxy-id as an argument; the Consul CLI will resolve the

 ID for the name specified in